henryw374/time-literals/README.md

 => {:abstract "{}", :concrete "#=(java.util.HashMap. {})"}
 ```

-The concrete representation is sometimes useful to know and also the string output can be passed back to the reader to recreate the same internal representation again, which is known as `round-tripping`.
+When at the REPL and using say, persistent datastructures, the concrete representation is rarely useful to know, but when dealing with date-time objects it is always useful.
+Also, the string output can be passed back to the reader to recreate the same internal representation again, which is known as `round-tripping`.

 The default readers and printers of platform date objects don't allow round-tripping, [the reason for which is unknown](https://ask.clojure.org/index.php/11898/printing-and-reading-date-types).